PV Ratio Formula is Profit Volume Ratio Formula

 = 40%

-The above findings led us to the conclusion that the PV ratio is comparable to that of previous years.
+The above findings led us to conclude that the PV ratio is comparable to previous years.

-Do we have any different ways to find the Profit Volume Ratios?
+Do we have any other ways to find the Profit Volume Ratios?

-PV ratio can also be computed based on the change in contribution or profits and the change in sales.
+PV ratio can also be computed based on the change in contribution or profits and sales.

 Profit Volume Ratio = (Change in Contribution/Change in Sales) *100